 - Tickled pink – When one is exceptionally pleased, they are “tickled pink.”

 Think pink on June 23rd.
 Whether you wear it, eat it or make a donation, you’ll be celebrating the day.
 However, you don’t have to stop there.
 Try these other fun pink ideas:

 - Plant or give some pink flowers.

 - Temporarily (or permanently) dye your hair pink.

 - Color or paint something in shades of pink.

 Educators and families, visit the National Day Calendar Classroom for more ways to Celebrate Every Day!

 NATIONAL PINK DAY HISTORY

-National Day Calendar is researching the origins of this colorful celebration.
+While we haven’t discovered the founder of the National Pink Day, National Day Calendar is researching the origins of this colorful celebration.

 There are over 1,500 national days.
 Don’t miss a single one.
 Celebrate Every Day® with National Day Calendar®!